 run.sh script that is hidden in the Resources folder and contains encoded base64.
 The obfuscated code drops a hidden plist file called

 .com.apple.upd.plist in the user’s Library LaunchAgents folder.

-Almost exactly a month after news broke about OSX.GMERA came another Lazarus discovery: JMTTrader.
+Almost exactly a month after news broke about OSX.GMERA came another new piece of malware: JMTTrader.
 Following a pattern seen earlier with Celas Trade Pro, JMTTrader appears to be a completely fake organization set up with the express purpose of swindling unwary users out of cryptocurrency.